Lupennat/ludb/README.md

 const DB = dbManager.connection('sqlite').select(/* ... */);
 ```

-You may access the raw, underlying PDO instance of a connection using the `getPdo` method on a connection instance:
+You may access the raw, underlying Lupdo instance of a connection using the `getPdo` method on a connection instance:

 ```ts
 pdo = DB.connection().getPdo();
 ```

+### Events

+Ludb emit an event for each query executed, the `QueryExecuted` event instance expose 6 properties:

+-   connection: the `ConnectionSession` instance who generate the query
+-   sql: the sql executed
+-   bindings: the bindings of the query executed
+-   time: time of execution in milliseconds
+-   sessionTime: total time of session execution in millisecond
+-   inTransaction: the sql executed is in a transaction

+When a query is executed in a transaction, all the query executed inside a committed transaction will generate two Event, the first one will have the property `inTransaction` true, the second will be emitted only after the commit will have property `inTransaction` false.

+Ludb emit an event every time a Lupdo Statement is prepared, the `StatementPrepared` event instance expose 2 properties:

+-   connection: the `ConnectionSession` instance who generate the query
+-   statement: the Lupdo Statement

+Lupdo emit 4 event when a transaction is used, every transaction event expose only the connection property.

+-   TransactionBeginning
+-   TransactionCommitted
+-   TransactionCommitting
+-   TransactionRolledBack

 ### Listening For Query Events